ilyasonar/crumbscafe/README.md

 ## Code Attribution

-- Any code or resources sourced from third-party platforms, tutorials, or libraries are credited here:
+- Any resources sourced from third-party platforms, tutorials, or libraries are credited here:
-    - [Bootstrap](https://getbootstrap.com/): Used for layout and responsive design.
     - Images are placeholders sourced from [Unsplash](https://unsplash.com/).

 ## Testing Procedures and Findings